vidbina/vidbina.github.io/_drafts/2017-06-08-xmonad-layouts.markdown

 [MultiColumns](https://hackage.haskell.org/package/xmonad-contrib-0.13/docs/XMonad-Layout-MultiColumns.html)
 provide a great way to keep your windows in check.
-The documentation is rather clean on how they work, although I've been slightly puzzled about the operation of them when I initially started using XMonad.
+The documentation is rather clear on how they work, although I've been slightly puzzled about the operation of them when I initially started using XMonad.

 The document presents a setup that reads as follows: